-Production cost data: we have data on the costs of paper, typesetting, printing, binding and illustrations of the Royal Society journals.
+We have data on the costs of paper, typesetting, printing, binding and illustrations of the Royal Society journals.
 This is most complete for the period 1828-1877.
 For other periods, we generally have only got the total production cost per year (no breakdown).
 We have analysed these figures in relation to the amount of printed output per year to create a standardised measure of the cost of producing a scientific journal over time.

-Authorship data: we have data on the number of papers submitted to the Royal Society (from the 1850s onwards).
+We have data on the number of papers submitted to the Royal Society (from the 1850s onwards).
 This includes information about how many people submitted, what proportion were fellows or outsiders, how many were women, and how common co-authorship was.
 This data comes in annual samples every five years, and we are still processing it.

-Editorial data: we have data on the proportion of papers that were sent to referees, the number of people involved as referees, and the time-taken by the refereeing and editorial decision-making process.
+We have data on the proportion of papers that were sent to referees, the number of people involved as referees, and the time-taken by the refereeing and editorial decision-making process.
 We have data on the final publication outcomes of submitted articles.
 This data comes in annual samples every five years, and we are still processing it.

 - More submissions, more rejections: the Royal Society Journals since the 1950s

 - Rejection rates in life sciences vs physical sciences, 1950s-1980s